Learning Space Partitions for Path Planning: for Path Planning

 \section{\ours{} for Path Planning}

 Based on our analysis, we propose \ours{}, which extends LaMCTS to path planning, a problem with temporal structure. \ours{} outperforms baseline path planning approaches in both continuous and discrete path planning problems.
 Here we represent trajectories as action sequences $\vx=(a_0, a_1, \ldots, a_{n-1})$ and treat them as high-dimensional vectors $\vx$ in the trajectory space $\Omega$.
-We then search for the best trajectory in $\Omega$.

 Thus, \ours{} searches over the space $\Omega$, recursively partitioning $\Omega$ into subregions based on trajectory reward, and sampling from subregions using CMA-ES~\cite{hansen2016cma} (which is faster than TuRBO~\cite{eriksson2019scalable} used in the original LaMCTS).
 We emphasize again that \ours{}'s region partitioning procedure is fully adaptive, in contrast to traditional MCTS approaches such as VOOT, which only partition the trajectory space based on one action at a time.